Fairfield Protective Order Lawyer

 Restricted Contact of an Order

-Other protective orders may allow contact between the parties, such as phone calls or text messages, but still prohibit the restricted party from entering the accuser’s home or place of work.
+Some protective orders ban all contact between parties, whether in the home or the workplace.
+This effectively locks one party to a domestic dispute out of the house during the entire criminal proceeding.
+Other protective orders may allow contact between the parties—such as phone calls or text messages—but still prohibit the restricted party from entering the accuser’s home or place of work.
 Other orders allow general communication and contact but prohibit specified behaviors such as threatening or harassing another party.

-What Are The Different Types of Protective Orders?
+What Are the Different Types of Protective Orders?

 Cases Involving Protective Orders

-When an individual has been arrested in Fairfield for certain crimes usually involving domestic violence, they are ordered to report to Bridgeport Superior Court on the next business morning.
+When an individual has been arrested for certain crimes usually involving domestic violence, they are ordered to report to Bridgeport Superior Court on the next business morning.
+There, the criminal court may issue a protective order prohibiting specified conduct.

-There, as Fairfield protective orders lawyers know, the criminal court may issue a protective order prohibiting specified conduct.
 The types of criminal cases that typically invoke imposition of protective orders include:

 Sometimes, the Bridgeport criminal court may also issue a standing criminal protective order if an individual has previously been convicted of a crime of the type listed above or certain other crimes.
 Unlike a basic criminal protective order, a standing order may remain in effect for as long as the court decides is necessary (for a maximum of 50 years).
+A protective order attorney in Fairfield can examine your case and ensure you understand all potential penalties—and how to fight back.

 Why Are Protective Orders Issued?